If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 Go into the menu in the mobile app, select 'Notifications', and then toggle on 'Streak Reminders'.
 Those will show up as push notifications on your phone’s home screen, reminding you to stop what you’re doing and put in a quick study round with Brainscape.
 You can also customize the time of day you’d prefer to receive your reminders!

-Tip 4.
-Bribe yourself to study
+4. Bribe yourself to study

-The idea is to train your brain like it’s one of Pavlov’s dogs.
+You can train your brain like it’s one of Pavlov’s dogs.
 In his foundational experiment, Pavlov was able to connect two stimuli in a dog’s brain: the ringing of a bell, and a bowl of delicious dog food.
 By the end of Pavlov’s experiment, the connection between the sound of the bell and a meal was so strong, that his dogs would start to salivate when they heard the bell.

 You need to make a connection between sitting down to study, and something your brain likes.